-SMC AND EMERITUS TRANSPORTATION & PARKING:

-Santa Monica College maps, transportation, and campus parking information are available online at smc.edu/transportation.
+SMC AND EMERITUS TRANSPORTATION & PARKING: Santa Monica College maps, transportation, and campus parking information are available online at smc.edu/transportation.
 For detailed public transit information, contact: Santa Monica Big Blue Bus, 310-451-5444 or TDD 310-395-6024, web address bigbluebus.com; Metro, 323 GO-METRO, 323-466-3876, web address metro.net.
 If you have Downtown Santa Monica parking questions, call the SP+ Parking Operations office at 310-576-4743.
 Students attending class at the SMC Emeritus Campus (1227 2nd Street) may park in the City of Santa Monica parking structure #2, adjacent to Emeritus on 2nd St. between Arizona and Wilshire.
 The standard parking rate for parking structure #2 is: first 90 minutes free, other times and fees are as posted in the City of Santa Monica parking structure and are subject to change.
-Emeritus faculty members will share SMC Performing Arts Center parking permit information in class with students attending classes at the SMC PAC campus (1310 11th Street) in order to avoid a
+If you are taking a class at any of the other SMC locations (i.e. Main Campus, Bundy, or the SMC Performing Arts Center) you will need a virtual parking permit from SMC to avoid a citation.
+Parking permit information will be given to you by your faculty member on your first day in that class.
 For more information, visit smc.edu/emeritusparking